 - Rick Liston, Director of Integrated Support Service Center, Office of Research, Innovation and Economic Development

-- Rory Loycano, Director of Research Administration, Physical Sciences Research
+- Rory Loycano, Director of Research Administration, College of Natural Resources

-- Amy Mull, Director of Planning and Communication, Finance and Business
+- Amy Mull, Director of Planning and Communication, Finance and Business, Liaison

 - Samantha Parrett, Director of Business and Administrative Services, College of Veterinary Medicine Veterinary Health Complex